2025 Thematic Outlook: AI and geopolitics forge new paths

 Chart description: Bar chart showing historical and projected IIJA spending from 2022-2031.

-Three years in, the impact of the IIJA is already visible: over 60,000 construction projects have advanced, 175,000 miles of roadway — enough to cross the U.S. 60 times — are being repaired, and over 10,200 bridge modernization projects are underway, with many more progressing across the nation.11
+Three years in, the impact of the IIJA is already visible: over 60,000 construction projects have advanced, 175,000 miles of roadway — enough to cross the U.S. 60 times — are being repaired, and over 10,200 bridge-modernization projects are underway, with many more progressing across the nation.11

 Yet, with $720 billion in IIJA funds still to be allocated, there is a significant potential runway ahead for infrastructure spending12, creating an opportunity for further investment as projects move from concept to construction.
 Further, private spending in infrastructure could help accelerate and support this trend.
 Over the past four years, private companies have announced nearly $1 trillion in commitments across U.S. states and territories.13 Private investment in infrastructure could further accelerate as growing government indebtedness requires new financing models to fund critical infrastructure needs.